-Part of: Poetry Translation Workshops Spring Season 2019 Translating Korean poet Choi Jeongrye with Mattho Mandersloot
+Part of: Poetry Translation Workshops Spring Season 2019 SOLD OUT Translating Korean poet Choi Jeongrye with Mattho Mandersloot

 Choi Jeongrye was born in a city near Seoul.
 She studied Korean poetry at Korea University and received her PhD from the same school.
 She participated in the IWP (International Writing Program) as a poet at University of Iowa in 2006 and stayed one year at University of California in Berkeley as a visiting writer in 2009.
 Her poems appeared in Free Verse, Iowa Review, Text Journal, World Literature Today, Panorama and various Japanese literary magazines.
 An English-language collection, Instances (which she co-translated with Wayne de Fremery and Brenda Hillman) has been published in Parlorpress.
 She is currently teaching as a lecturer at Korea University and was nominated for the Pushcart Prize in 2018.